-Adult students not scoring the required score on the TABE may still enroll in a program, but must also participate in Applied Academics for Adult Students to improve their basic skills scores on the TABE.
+Adult students not scoring the required score on the TABE may still enroll-continue in a-their program, but must also are recommended to participate in Applied Academics for Adult Students to improve their basic skills scores on the TABE.
+Students are expected to test, remediate and retest within six (6) weeks of their enrollment date.
+There is a \$5.00 charge for each section of the TABE requiring retesting.

-8.103 Adult Basic Education
+8.103 Santa Rosa Adult School Basic Education

 Adult students, who do not have a diploma or GED, are encouraged to enroll with Santa Rosa Adult School to earn a high school diploma or GED.
 Students may enroll in CTE courses, provided space is available, for the cost of the \$15.00 application fee.
-Students must be making adequate program in their ABE program and maintain good attendance.
+Students must be making adequate program_progress in their Locklin Tech as well as their ABE program and maintain good attendance.
+Student are limited to no more than two (2) semesters in this program.